-We work towards the ultimate vision of creating communities where all children and families thrive by conducting collaborative research that seeks to support the inherent capacity of children and families to overcome adversity and achieve success.
+We work toward our vision of creating communities where all children and families thrive by conducting collaborative research that increases our understanding of programs and practices that advance social justice.

 - Family Minds: An Attachment-based Mentalizing Psycho-Educational Intervention for Foster and Adoptive Parents

 - Preventing ACEs Through Collaboration and Economic Supports

 - Safe Babies Program Evaluation

 - Texas Child Care Studies

 - THRIVE Evaluation